HL7/fhir-medication-rems-ig/input/pagecontent/cds-cards.md

 <p></p>

-#### Deferred SMART Application Launch
+#### Deferred SMART Application Launch Suggestion
 This response type can be used to present a Card that indicates there is a SMART application that can be launched at a future time to satisfy a REMS step.
 A recommended use within the REMS workflow is to defer launching of a SMART app for enrolling the provider or patient into the REMS program.

+This is accomplished by including a `suggestion` within a CDS Card that includes a `create` action for a Task resource.

+Note that this `suggestion` may be reside within the same Card that contains a `link` to launch the app immediately, giving the provider a choice of launching the app now or later.

+The Task resource:
+  - is based on either the [Task EHR Launch](https://hl7.org/fhir/smart-app-launch/StructureDefinition-task-ehr-launch.html) or [Task EHR Standalone](https://hl7.org/fhir/smart-app-launch/StructureDefinition-task-standalone-launch.html) profiles from the [SMART App Launch IG](https://hl7.org/fhir/smart-app-launch)
-This suggestion will always include a "create" action for a Task resource.
-The Task will be either a `task-ehr-launch` or a `task-standalone-launch` as defined by the [SMART App Launch IG](https://hl7.org/fhir/smart-app-launch/task-launch.html).
-The Task will point to the SMART application to launch using a Task.input element with a Task.input.type.coding.code of "smartonfhir-application".
-The Task will include an additional Task.input element with a Task.input.type.coding.code of "smartonfhir-appcontext" which will hold the application context to use to launch the SMART application with.
+- has a `Task.code` of either  `launch-app-ehr` or `launch-app-standalone`
+- points to the SMART application to launch using a `Task.input` element with a `Task.input.type.coding.code` value of `smartonfhir-application`
+- includes an additional `Task.input` element with a `Task.input.type.coding.code` of `smartonfhir-appcontext` which will hold the application context to use to launch the SMART application with.

 This guide defines a [Task profile which further tailors the resource for use in the REMS workflow](StructureDefinition-medication-rems-task-smart-launch.html).